OfficeDev/office-content/CONTRIBUTING.md

 1. In GitBash type `git push origin <new branch name>` in the command prompt.
 In your local repository, `origin` refers to your GitHub repository that you cloned the local repository from.
 This command pushes the current state of your new branch, including all commits made in the previous steps, to your GitHub fork.
 2. On the GitHub site, navigate in your fork to the new branch.
 3. Click the **Pull Request** button at the top of the page.
-4. Ensure that the Base branch is `Azure/azure-content@master` and the Head branch is `<your username>/azure-content@<branch name>`
+4. Ensure that the Base branch is `OfficeDev/office-content@master` and the Head branch is `<your username>/office-content@<branch name>`
 5. Click the **Update Commit Range** button.
 6. Give your pull request a Title, and describe all the changes being made.
-If your bug fixes a TFS Item or GitHub issue make sure to reference them in the description.
+If your bug fixes a UserVoice item or GitHub issue make sure to reference them in the description.
 7. Submit the Pull Request.

 One of the site administrators will now process your pull request.
-Your pull request will surface on the Azure/azure-content site under Issues.
+Your pull request will surface on the OfficeDev/office-content site under Issues.
 When the Pull Request is accepted, the issue will be resolved.

 #### Create a new branch after merge

 After a branch has been successfully merged (i.e. your pull request has been accepted), do not continue working in the local branch that was successfully merged upstream.
 This can lead to merge conflicts if you submit another pull request.
 Instead, if you want to do another update, create a new local branch from the successfully merged upstream branch.

-For example, suppose your local branch X was successfully merged into the Azure/azure-content master branch and you want to make further updates to the content that was merged.
-Create a new local branch, X2, from the Azure/Azure-Content master branch.
+For example, suppose your local branch X was successfully merged into the OfficeDev/office-content master branch and you want to make further updates to the content that was merged.
+Create a new local branch, X2, from the OfficeDev/Office-Content master branch.
 To do this, open GitBash and execute the following commands:

 	cd azure-content
 	git pull upstream master:X2